elahe-dastan/code101/Go/query_timeout/QueryTimeout.md

 # MySQL Query Timeout
 I once wondered if I can put a timeout constraint on my SQL queries and YES, here is the process if you want to try it too.

+# Table of Content
+ Markup : 1.
+A numbered list
+              1. A nested numbered list
+              2. Which is numbered
+          2. Which is numbered

 ## MySQL database
 First of all, we need a mySQL database to put our constraint on.
 ```shell script